Jekyll-Garden/jekyll-garden.github.io/_notes/Public/Markdown Rendered.md

 ---
-title : All Markdown Rendered
+title : Markdown Rendered
 notetype : feed
 date : 01-02-2021
 ---

-A quick reference to all markdown properties.
-I found this from Simple Jekyll theme (but as a post)

-*PS : You can use this theme for blogging like other themes by adding posts to _post folder.
-The feed dosen't list Posts, but search works* (Don't ask me if it's a feature or a bug!)
+This page contains a quick reference to all markdown properties.
+90% of this was part of the [Simple Jekyll](https://github.com/raghuveerdotnet/simply-jekyll) theme, which we forked to built this one.
+Great job, makers!

+By the way, how did you reach this page?
+From backlink under [[The story of a hidden note]] or from feed, along with [[Welcome to the garden]]?

 * TOC
 {:toc}

-Linking this page to [[Welcome to Garden]] to demo backlink!

 {:#heading}
 ### Headings